TAKT-R-D/design-pattern/src/pages/cookies.md

 If you have any questions or concerns regarding this Cookie Policy, please contact us at:

-Email: kura[at]takt.dev
+Email: kura[at]takt.dev<br />
-Mailing Address: TAKT R&D Co.,Ltd., C5-3804, D'.Capitale, 119 Tran Duy Hung, Trung Hoa, Cau Giay, Ha Noi, Viet Nam Thank you.
+Mailing Address: TAKT R&D Co.,Ltd., C5-3804, D'.Capitale, 119 Tran Duy Hung, Yen Hoa, Ha Noi, Viet Nam

+Thank you.